 County of Summerswane

-Formal Name: County of Summerwane
+Formal Name: County of Summerswane

 Ruler: Count Aelfred Maltasian

-Motto: "Peace & Prosperity for All"
+Motto:"Peace & Prosperity for All"

 Government: Feudal within Divine Empire